Skip to main content

 As a developer, you might be thinking "this all seems awfully complex and painful".
 If that sounds like you, we have good news: you don't have to bother with most of it!

 We provide an implementation of a SmartConnector that you can instantiate as a Java object.
-You are responsible for:
+When you want to exchange information within a Knowledge Network, you are responsible for:

 • Registering the knowledge that your knowledge base requests or provides.